c-blake/bu/doc/funnel.md

 ```
   funnel [optional-params] FIFOs...

-Read term-terminated records from FIFOS fs as ready, writing ONLY WHOLE records
+Read term-inated records from FIFOS as ready, writing ONLY WHOLE RECORDS to
-to stdout.
+stdout.

-Options:
   -f=, --fin=    string ""    once fin exists, empty pipes => end
   -r, --rm       bool   false unlink FIFOs fs when done
   -t=, --term=   char   '\n'  IO terminator
-  -u=, --uterm= Unterm add   unterminated last record: add=Add term as needed
+  -u=, --unterm= Unterm add   unterminated last record: add=AddTermAsNeeded
-                             log=write labeled to stderr; drop=discard data
+                              log=LogLabeledToStderr; drop=DiscardData
-  -s=, --sec=   float  0.002 select timeout in seconds
+  -s=, --sec=    float  0.002 select timeout in seconds (to look for fin)
   -i=, --ibuf=   int    4096  initial input buf size (doubled as needed)
   -o=, --obuf=   int    65536 output buf size
 ```

 Motivation
 ----------
-`tail -q -n+1 -f --pid=stopIfGone A B..` is wary of partial lines with input from stdin pipes but NOT multi-input FIFOs.
+`tail -qfn+1 --pid=stopIfGone A B..` is wary of partial lines with input from stdin pipes but NOT multi-input FIFOs.
 If you are ok with PID wraparound races, this program may be unneeded -- someday.
 If you are not or that never gets fixed then this program may be useful to you.

 Example `xargs` Wrapper Script
 ------------------------------